axelvaldez/radical-companies/_posts/Posts/2022-11/2022-11-02-sensuality-is-the-devil.markdown

   </ul>

 <h1>Everythig Else May Die</h1>
  <p>I really don&rsquo;t know when the religious beliefs and practices turned against us.
-What we do know is that we are still here (good) and on the minus side, the anthroposphere will collapse and our societies will go with it (not so good).</p>
+What we do know is that we are still here (good).
+We also know that the anthroposphere will collapse and our societies will go with it (not so good).</p>

 <h1>Democracy, Dictatorship, and Everying in Between</h1>
- <p>Religion gave way to <em>politics</em> and the purpose of keeping itself alive.
-And, yes, it helped preserve some peoples&rsquo; lifes.
-But that a while back.
-As the old religion-based systems went off center stage, politics thrived.
-Who shall live and who may die became more&hellip; fluid, a system that works for some, not all.</p>
+ <p>Religion gave way to <em>politics</em>.
+And, as the old religion-based systems went off center stage, politics thrived.
+Who shall live and who may die became more&hellip; fluid.</p>

 <h1>Deification: Just Say No!</h1>
  <p>The &ldquo;solution&rdquo; is not the deification of science and technolgy.
 Science and technology, yes, but their deification, no.</p>